luponix/-Overload-Autoorder-selection/README.md

 # -Overload-Autoorder-selection

+NOTE: This mod is now integrated into https://github.com/overload-development-community/olmod
+      so updates will be pushed there instead

  Info:
  This is a mod meant to be used along with olmod (https://github.com/arbruijn/olmod/releases/latest) It aims to give you more control about when overload should swap to what weapon